PavelCheloveckov/QuantoEngine/README.md

 ---

 ## Overview
-**SourceQ Engine** is a 3D game engine currently under active development.
+**Quanto Engine** is a 3D game engine currently under active development.
 It is designed to power games like the **Quanto** series and other future projects.

 Core design goals: